Cocoa Application Layer

 The online Game Center service supported by Apple, which performs player authentication, provides leaderboard and achievement information, and handles invitations and automatching for multiplayer games.
 You interact with the Game Center service only indirectly, using the Game Kit APIs.

 In your game, use the Game Kit APIs to post scores and achievements to the Game Center service and to display leaderboards in your user interface.
 You can also use Game Kit APIs to help users find others to play with in a multiplayer game.

 To learn more about adding Game Center support to your app, see Game Center Programming Guide.

 The sharing service provides a consistent user experience for sharing content among many types of services.
 For example, a user might want to share a photo by posting it in a Twitter message, attaching it to an email, or sending it to another Mac user via AirDrop.

 NSSharingService class to get information about available services and share items with them directly.
 As a result, you can display a custom UI to present the services.
 You can also use the

 NSSharingServicePicker class to display a list of sharing services (including custom services that you define) from which the user can choose.
 When a service is performed, the system-provided sharing window is displayed, where the user can comment or add recipients.

-Resume is a systemwide enhancement of the user experience introduced in OS X v10.7 that supports app persistence.
+Resume is a systemwide enhancement of the user experience that supports app persistence.
 A user can log out or shut down the operating system, and on next login or startup, OS X automatically relaunches the apps that were last running and restores the windows that were last opened.
 If your app provides the necessary support, reopened windows have the same size and location as before; in addition, window contents are scrolled to the previous position and selections are restored.

 The AppKit framework provides support for customizing the appearance and behavior of full-screen windows.
 For example, you can set a window-style mask and can implement custom animations when an app enters and exits full-screen mode.